cbe453/arc-plato-intro/_episodes/12-cluster.md

 > {: .solution}
 {: .challenge}

-> ## Explore The Head Node
+> ## Explore The Login Node
 >
-> Now compare the resources of your computer with those of the head node.
+> Now compare the resources of your computer with those of the login node.
 >
 > > ## Solution
 > >